Josef Labor: Biography

 He toured Europe as a pianist and, in the process, formed lasting friendships with King George V of Hanover, who was also blind, and with Joseph Joachim, whom he met at Hanover.
 George named him Royal Chamber Pianist in 1865.
-The following year, Labor followed the king's exile and settled in Vienna, where he became a piano teacher, while continuing to compose and perform.
+In 1866, Labor followed the king's exile and settled in Vienna, where he became a piano teacher, while continuing to compose and perform.
 In 1875 he also took organ lessons with Johann Evangelist Habert and became a distinguished organist himself.
 In 1904, Labor received the title Kaiserlich und Königlich Hoforganist (Royal and Imperial Court Organist) and is today best known for his organ works.
 Labor took a serious interest in early music and wrote continuo elaborations for Heinrich Biber's sonatas.

-Labor gave piano lessons to many notable musical personalities including Alma Schindler (who married Gustav Mahler and others), Paul Wittgenstein and Arnold Schoenberg.
-Alma Schindler studied with Labor for 6 years, beginning when she was 14, and her diaries contain numerous references to her esteemed teacher.
+Labor gave piano lessons to many notable musical personalities, including Alma Schindler (who married Gustav Mahler and others), Paul Wittgenstein, and Arnold Schoenberg.
+Schindler studied with Labor for six years, beginning when she was 14, and her diaries contain numerous references to him.

 Labor was very close to Paul Wittgenstein's family.
-He attended many musical evenings at the Wittgenstein home with such Viennese musicians of the day as Johannes Brahms, Clara Schumann, Gustav Mahler, Bruno Walter, and Richard Strauss.
-As a compositional teacher he gave private lessons to Julius Bittner and Rudolf Braun.
+He attended many musical evenings at the Wittgenstein home with such Viennese musicians of the day as Mahler, Johannes Brahms, Clara Schumann, Bruno Walter, and Richard Strauss.
+As a composition teacher he gave private lessons to Julius Bittner and Rudolf Braun.

-When Paul Wittgenstein lost his right arm in World War I, Josef Labor was the first person he asked to write a piece for piano left hand.
+When Paul Wittgenstein lost his right arm in World War I, Labor was the first person he asked to write a piece for piano left hand.
 They settled on a concerto for piano left hand and orchestra, something for which there was no precedent.
-The ground-breaking work was premiered on 12 December 1916 in the Grosser Musikvereinsaal, Vienna, with the Wiener Tonkünstler-Orchester conducted by Oskar Nedbal.
-Wittgenstein later commissioned works for the left hand from other composers including Strauss, Erich Wolfgang Korngold, Maurice Ravel, Sergei Prokofiev, Benjamin Britten, and Franz Schmidt (the finale of Schmidt's A major Clarinet Quintet – the last of his Wittgenstein commissions – is a set of variations on a theme from Labor's own clarinet and piano quintet, Op.
+The groundbreaking work premiered on 12 December 1916 in the Musikverein, Vienna, with the Wiener Tonkünstler-Orchester conducted by Oskar Nedbal.
+Wittgenstein later commissioned works for the left hand from composers including Strauss, Erich Wolfgang Korngold, Maurice Ravel, Sergei Prokofiev, Benjamin Britten, and Franz Schmidt (the finale of Schmidt's A major Clarinet Quintet—the last of his Wittgenstein commissions—s a set of variations on a theme from Labor's clarinet and piano quintet, Op.
 11, published in 1901).

-Paul's brother, the philosopher and writer Ludwig Wittgenstein, praised Josef Labor as one of "the six truly great composers" along with Mozart, Haydn, Beethoven, Schubert, and Brahms.
+Paul's brother, the philosopher and writer Ludwig Wittgenstein, called Labor one of "the six truly great composers", along with Mozart, Haydn, Beethoven, Schubert, and Brahms.